freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 210.1

 You can see the commit you made.
 It shows the message you gave with the commit, along with your username, email, the date, and a commit hash.
 The hash is that long string of characters.
-Open up your `.json` file and add this object to it:
+Open up your `.json` file and create an object with a reference for how to create a database that looks like this:

 ```json
 {